Pierrad/obsidian-github-copilot/README.md

    1. A modal will appear asking you to sign in to Copilot.
 Follow the instructions to sign in.
    2. Or, you will receive a notice saying that Copilot is ready to use.
 (This will happen if you have already signed in to Copilot in the past in IDEs)

+> [!NOTE]
+> If you install the plugin by cloning it or downloading the release files from Github, you will need to name the plugin folder `github-copilot` for the plugin to work.

 ## Usage

 1. Open a note in Obsidian.